You were born to do this.

 So what can a teacher do to help students make real-world connections?

-Focus on learning.
-There is a world of difference between learning — which we do naturally, passionately, individually, and collaboratively — and schooling or education, which can connote bureaucracy, standardization, even incarceration.
-In order to help students refocus on learning, which ignites their motivation and self-expression, I ask them to identify a Big Question they’d like to investigate.
-This doesn’t mean they’ll answer it — sometimes they don’t even get around to investigating it — but it gives them the opportunity to frame the curriculum in a way they find valuable.
+We learn naturally, passionately, individually, and collaboratively.
+School reeks of bureaucracy, standardization, even incarceration.
+In order to help students refocus on learning, which ignites their motivation and self-expression, ask them to identify a Big Question they’d like to investigate.
+This doesn’t mean they’ll answer it.
+Sometimes they don’t even get around to investigating it.
+But it does give them the opportunity to frame the curriculum in a way they find valuable.

-Don’t tell the student what to do.
-The fact of the matter is that students benefit most when they practice the ultimate learning skill: identifying something that is so worth figuring out that they become willing to connect the dots, learn the requisite information and skills, and practice and fail repeatedly until they succeed.
-Allowing them this opportunity requires trust.
+Learners benefit most when they find something that is so worth figuring out that they practice and fail repeatedly until they succeed.
+This requires trust.
 (Note: Trusting students is important, but it’s actually less important than giving them a reason to trust in their education and the people responsible for it.)

 I define Open Source Learning as “A guided learning process that combines timeless best practices with today’s tools in a way that empowers learners to create interdisciplinary paths of inquiry, communities of interest and critique, and a portfolio of knowledge capital that is directly transferable to the marketplace.”

-Students use Open Source Learning to create a wild variety of personal goals, Big Questions, Collaborative Working Groups, and online portfolios of work that they can use for personal curiosity, self-improvement, or as a competitive advantage in applying for jobs, scholarships, and admission to colleges and universities.
+Students use Open Source Learning to create a wild variety of personal goals, Big Questions, Collaborative Working Groups, and online portfolios of work.
+They can leverage these artifacts as a competitive advantage in applying for jobs, scholarships, and admission to colleges and universities.
 You can see a sample course blog here and some personal member blogs here.

 [Header Image: My daughter Tara learning the cello with Laura Ritchie and friends.
 Image: David Preston]